-The costs of shared ownership and shared equity properties are split between current and fixed assets on the basis of the first tranche portion (see note 11).
+The costs of shared ownership and shared equity properties are split between current and fixed assets on the basis of the first tranche portion (see note 10).
 The first tranche portion is accounted for as a stock current asset and the sale proceeds shown in turnover.
 The remaining element of the shared ownership property is accounted for as an investment property fixed asset and subsequent sales treated as sales of fixed assets.

-(1) Fixed asset investments
+(I) Fixed asset investments

 Valuation of investments in jointly controlled entities are measured at cost less accumulated impairment.

-The Company has investments in three other organisations, namely:
+The Company has investments in two other organisations (2024 - three), namely:

 - Three Together is jointly owned with another housing association and owns a training company, Access Training Ltd, which provides training services.
-The partners provided a loan to Three Together to purchase Access Training Ltd. The loan from Pelham Homes Limited to Three Together to purchase Access Training is their investment therein. - Pelham Waterside LLP is a joint venture company that developed properties for sale. - Pelham Waterside Two LLP is also a joint venture company developing properties for sale.
+The partners provided a loan to Three Together to purchase Access Training Ltd. The loan from Pelham Homes Limited to Three Together to purchase Access Training is their investment therein. - Pelham Waterside Two LLP is a joint venture company developing properties for sale. - The jointly controlled entity, Pelham Waterside LLP, which was held in the prior year has now been wound up following completion of its development activity.